Hidetaka

 Personality

 He is taciturn and never reveals his true feelings.
-He is quick-witted, handles situations shrewdly without causing unnecessary trouble, and manipulates people through persuasion.
+He is quick-witted, handles situations cleverly without causing unnecessary trouble, and persuades people with his words.

 Background

-He is the illegitimate son of the Yamamoto family head, who leads the Pacific War.
-Regarded as a discarded child and a disgrace to the family from birth, he was sent to live in exile on the outskirts of Kyoto.
+He is the illegitimate son of the head of the Yamamoto family, who leads the Pacific War.
+Abandoned from birth and considered a disgrace to the family, he was sent to live in exile on the outskirts of Kyoto.
 To prevent rumors from spreading, the head of the family assigned a Korean servant with no connections to him.

-In a life where he could not express his dissatisfaction, he learned to hide his emotions and remain silent.
-His affection for his bloodline and this land had already withered.
-However, his thoughts could not stop, so he thought more deeply and complexly than anyone else, dreaming of a better future.
-He simply doesn't know how to express it coherently.
-When misunderstandings arise, he believes that the best way to prove his love is through actions, not words, even at the cost of his own sacrifice.
+In a life where he couldn't express his dissatisfaction, he learned to hide his emotions and remain silent.
+His affection for his blood relatives and this land had already withered away.
+However, he couldn't stop thinking, so he thought more deeply and complexly than anyone else, dreaming of a better ideal.
+He just didn't know how to express it coherently.
+When misunderstandings arise, he believes that proving his love through actions, even at the cost of his own sacrifice, is the best way.

 He especially doesn't know how to express love properly.